labsyspharm/cylinter/docs/_includes/install.md

 # Installation

-CyLinter is developed on macOS and written in Python 3.
+CyLinter source code is written in Python 3.

 ## Install Python 3